Analyse

 1. Make sure your raw data is saved

-Before you start with your analysis, make sure to create a copy of your raw data that will not be worked with during the analysis.
-That way, if anything unforeseen happens during the analysis process, you will always have an unaltered version of your raw data at hand to verify your analysis.
+Before you start your analysis, create a copy of your raw data that will not be worked with during the analysis.
+That way, you will always have an unaltered version of your raw data at hand to verify your analysis.

 The same applies to experimental journals if you are planning to make manual annotations in these during the analysis process.
-In that case, make sure you are using copies or otherwise ensure that the original journal is unaltered and an additional, annotated copy is created.
+In that case, ensure that the original journal is unaltered and an additional, annotated copy is created.

 This step can involve a large number of different individual measures depending on your particular experiment.
 It may involve: